directus/directus/packages/memory/readme.md

 ## Cache

-The cache class is a LRU-based key value store
+The cache class is a LRU-based key-value store.

 ### Basic Usage